johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.18 Non-Towered and XC Airport Operations.md

 tags: ppl, lesson
 ---
 ### Objective
-Develop knowledge of operations and traffic patterns at non-towered airports.
+Develop knowledge of operations and traffic patterns at non-towered airports, including how to arrive and depart while on a cross-country flight.

 ### Resources
 - [AOPA's "Operations at Nontowered Airports"](https://www.aopa.org/-/media/files/aopa/home/pilot-resources/asi/safety-advisors/sa08.pdf) #safety-advisors from [[Air Safety Institute]]